Tanimal19/Tanimal19/README.md

 ### Skills
 [![Skills](https://skillicons.dev/icons?i=c,py,html,css,js,electron,figma&theme=light)](https://skillicons.dev)

+I used both windows(playing games) and linux(working) I don't use macOS, cause I can afford a macbook 😢

 <!---
 Tanimal19/Tanimal19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.